China's ZPC resells some Abu Dhabi term crude in Q1 2024

 The buyers will lift one cargo each per month.

 ZPC could not immediately be reached for comment.
-ADNOC did not respond to a request seeking comment.
+ADNOC declined to comment on the matter.

 ZPC has increased its Saudi crude purchases to about half of its demand since September, after Saudi Aramco 2222.SE acquired a 10% stake in Rongsheng Petrochemical Co Ltd 002493.SZ.
 The acquisition included a 20-year Saudi crude supply deal to Rongsheng-controlled ZPC.